The Leather Saint: Production

 The film was originally about a Catholic priest.
-However Catholic groups objected due to the romance subplot so the script was adjusted and the main character became an Episcopalian priest instead.
+However Catholic groups objected due to the romance subplot so the script was adjusted and the main character Gil Allen became an Episcopalian priest instead.

+Reception

+FilmInk argued "This should have been surefire material – the priest is raising money for a hospital, a gangster’s moll falls for him, etc – but the film is wonkily structured and Derek can’t paper over its flaws.
+This movie, more than any other, proved that Derek wasn’t a proper film star.
+A Tony Curtis or a Rock Hudson would have made this compelling; Derek was unable to."